The controller pursuant to data protection laws is:

 Changes to our data protection provisions

-We reserve the right to modify these data protection provisions from time to time so that they meet the latest legal requirements at all times, or in order to implement changes to our services in our data privacy statement, for example, if new services are introduced.
-The new data privacy statement will then apply the next time you visit our website.
+We reserve the right to modify these data protection provisions from time to time so that they meet the latest legal requirements at all times, or in order to implement changes to our services in our data protection information, for example, if new services are introduced.
+The new data protection information will then apply the next time you visit our website.

 Revocation of your consent to data processing